brandonwz/vega_data/README.md

 # vega_data
-Remote location for Vega data + Json
+Place for vega data for layout generation